COVID-19 vaccine for young kids could be ready this month

 Emergency use authorization could allow children to begin a two-dose regimen, which would prepare children between 2-5 years old to receive a third shot when the data demonstrates its effective.

-"By now they probably have more information on whether the two shots provided any protection at all," Dr. Bob Wachter, chair of the University of California San Francisco Department of Medicine, said .
+"By now they probably have more information on whether the two shots provided any protection at all," said Dr. Bob Wachter, chair of the University of California San Francisco Department of Medicine.

 "It seems likely the third shot will be necessary ... but you can't get shot #3 until you've [had] shots 1 and 2," he wrote in an email Monday night.